Kshitij14397/devTinder-web/README.md

 - Saved the order in payments collection
 - make the API dynamic
 - Setup Razorpay webhook on your live API

+# Real Time Chat using Websocket(socket.io)

+- Build the UI for a chat window on /chat/:targetUserId
+- Setup socket.io in backend
+- npm i socket.io